Error Handling

 Warning

-Workspaces can only be accessed by their owner.
-Check that you're using the correct API key or user authentication.
+Workspaces can be accessed by their owner, organization members with shared access (Editor or Viewer roles), or via API keys belonging to the owner.
+Check that you're using the correct credentials.

-Accessing a dataset that doesn't exist in the workspace:
+Accessing a file that doesn't exist in the workspace:

 json